-The DSL/headteacher will notify the employer so that any patterns of inappropriate behaviour can be identified.
+The DSL/Head of School will notify the employer so that any patterns of inappropriate behaviour can be identified.

-All low-level concerns will be recorded in writing by the DSL/headteacher and stored securely and confidentially.
+All low-level concerns will be recorded by the DSL/Head of School using CPOMS under the category restricted access and any paper statements will be stored securely and confidentially within our Human Resources department.